 The revised Policy includes fees that are intended to recover the full cost for services provided by LACDA for the implementation of the Policy up to \$200,000.
-LACDA services include, but are not limited to: drafting or assisting with the creation of implementation guidelines; creating templates for affordable housing plans; creating templates for affordable housing policies and procedures for conducting and evaluating tenant income surveys; creating policies and procedures for evaluating project feasibility analyses; and researching, planning, bidding out, and implementing the creation of the centralized waiting list.
+LACDA services include, but are not limited to: drafting or assisting with the creation of implementation guidelines; creating templates for affordable housing plans; creating templates for affordability covenants, conditions and restrictions; establishing policies and procedures for conducting and evaluating tenant income surveys; creating policies and procedures for evaluating project feasibility analyses; and researching, planning, bidding out, and implementing the creation of the centralized waiting list.